 Contractor License – Construction contractors will need to register with the Montana Department of Labor & Industry.

-Professional Licensing – Some services such as barbers, cosmetologists, massage therapists, and landscape architects require licensing in Montana.
-While this isn’t a license on the business, licensing is required in order to operate.
+Professional Licensing – Some services, such as barbers, cosmetologists, massage therapists, and landscape architects, require licensing in Montana.
+While this isn’t a business license, it is required in order to operate.

-Employees – Businesses with employees in Montana will need to register with the Montana Department of Revenue (DOR) to get an employer withholding tax number.
+Employees – Businesses with employees in Montana will register with the Montana Department of Revenue (DOR) to get an employer withholding tax number.

 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the Montana Secretary of State by April 15th of each year.
+Corporations are required to submit an annual report to the Montana Secretary of State by April 15th of each year.